FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 3. Optimize your workspace to avoid accidents.
 Benchtop glove boxes have limited space, so it is important to keep the glove box floor as clean as possible.
 Remove waste after each use and perform a quick purge if you have been working with solvents.

-Entering a Glove Box
+Bringing Materials a Glove Box

 • Thoroughly degas porous or hydroscopic materials (cleanroom tissue, paper, cloth, etc) before bringing them in to the main glove box chamber.
 Normal antechamber purging may not be enough to thoroughly remove moisture.
-Degas any cleanroom tissue, paper or cloth under vacuum for several hours before bringing it into the glove box.

 • If a solvent or material was sealed under inert conditions and has not been opened in air since, you can bring it into the glove box via the antechamber purging procedure.